per-gron/HSPad/README.markdown

   odd-order harmonics.
 This is an effect that is difficult to describe, it changes the character of the sound.
 A low value will result in that the fundamental tone will be quiet or inaudible, resulting in an octave effect.
+0.5 is a resonable default value.
 * **Lushness** dictates the width of the frequency distribution of each harmonic.
 It is measured in percents of a semitone.
 A low value gives static, very regular, "organ-y" sound.
 A moderate value